tmehr/ebay-sniper/README.md

 ### Context
 My company made the decision to move from `Spring Boot` to `Quarkus` as the technical direction for new microservices/API's.
-I wanted to get familiar with `Quarkus` as quickly as possible, so I started this project as proof of concept.
+I wanted to get familiar with `Quarkus` as quickly as possible, so I started this project as a proof of concept.
 Basically, create a few API's with authentication, call out to a 3rd party API, get a feel for some of the different annotations and the ways `Quarkus` differed from `Spring Boot`, etc. <br>
 <br>